 Spread across 90 sq. kms, it is one of the smallest national parks in India and the only rain forest in India.
 This altitude of the park varies between 658 to 2383 meters.
 The park provides shelter for variety of species including elephants, tigers, leopards, wild boar, sambhar, gaur and the endangered lion-tailed macaque.
 The park is also heaven for bird watchers and trekkers.

-Mudumalai is the first sanctuary in South India set up in 1940 and was declared as a National Park in 1990.
+Established in 1940, Mudumalai is the first sanctuary in South India and was declared as a National Park in 1990.
 In April 2007, the Tamil Nadu state government declared Mudumalai to be a tiger reserve.
-The sanctuary is situated on Karnataka-Kerala border adjacent to Bandipur National Park of Karnataka and Wayanad (Muthanga) Wildlife Sanctuary of Kerala.
-At an .....
+The sanctuary is situated on Karnataka-Kerala border adjacent to Bandipur National Park of Karnataka and Muthanga Wildlife Sanctuary of Kerala.
+At an altitude of 1140 m, the sanctuary is spread over 103.24 sq. km on Ooty - Mysore road and is one of the bestOoty tourist places.

 At a distance of 115 Kms from Thanjavur, 56 Kms from Nagapattinam (which is 85 Kms from Thanjavur) & 354 Kms from Chennai, Calimere Wildlife Sanctuary (also known as Kodikkarai Wildlife Sanctuary) is a coastal island sanctuary situated at a distance of 11 Kms from Vedaranyam in Nagapattinam district towards Bay of Bengal.